wimvanderbauwhede/HaskellMOOC/TypeClassesRecap/type-classes-recap.md

-Type classes are a way to overload functions or operators by putting constraints on polymorphism
+Type classes are a way to overload functions or operators by putting constraints on polymorphism.

-For example, we have seen that
+For example, we have seen that:

 ~~~haskell
 (+) :: a -> a -> a